Houston Domestic Violence Lawyer

 Speak With Our Houston Domestic Violence Lawyer Today

 At Drehner Law, our Houston criminal defense attorney understands the seriousness of domestic violence cases in Harris County and how accusations of family violence or causing physical harm can impact every aspect of your life.
-Whether you’re being accused of minor family violence or severe domestic battery, we’re here to help.
+Whether you’re being accused of minor family violence or severe domestic battery of a spouse, we’re here to help.

 Our legal team carefully reviews the details of each case, identifying weaknesses in the state’s evidence and inconsistencies in witness statements to build a strong defense.
 We are committed to treating every client with respect while working to protect their rights in the criminal justice system.
 Learn how we may be able to help.